Products of two orthogonal projections: Crimmins' perspective

 \section{Crimmins' perspective}

 In this section, we prove some results on operators that can be represented as products of two projections.
-As stated in the very beginning, this is a problem that has been triggered by many.
 We take Crimmins' point of view and dedicate a part of the section to reproving his results.
 However, we address this within a marginally wider framework, anticipating more realistic uses in the structure of operators that can be expressed as products of operators.

+In the context of Crimmins' perspective, we remark that the equivalence of (1), (2), and (4) in Theorem \ref{cor: mixed classif of PP} of this section is attributed to Crimmins and is referred to in \cite{CM, RW, Wu}.
+However, we were unable to locate the original paper of Crimmins.
+It appears that Crimmins' result was first mentioned, without an explicit reference, by Radjavi and Williams in their 1969 paper \cite{RW}.

 Let us start with a lemma that states that operators with projection factors on the left side are obligated to have a canonical choice for the left projection factors.

 \begin{lemma} Let $T \in \clb(\clh)$.
 If $T = P X$ for some projection $P \in \clb(\clh)$ and linear operator $X \in \clb(\clh)$, then